gregtour/blog-posts/article1.md

 Additional examples of dynamically typed languages besides JavaScript include Python, Ruby, Lua, Scheme and Lisp, and a number of others.
 Aside from the style of syntax and the degree of expressiveness, these programming languages are largely similar because of their type system.
-So called dynamically typed languages are often referred to as duck-typed or 'Duck' languages.
+So called dynamically typed languages are often referred to as duck-typed or duck languages.

-Adopting many of these identifying features, and really as an exercise in constructing a language from basic parts, we will build the Duck programming language from the ground up.
+Adopting many of these identifying features, and really as an exercise in constructing a language from basic parts, we will build the _Duck programming language_ from the ground up.
 We will explore this process without regard to its pragmatism or practicality.
 Indeed, any ideas of utility will come only after we have completed the process.